datagouv/datagouv_client/README.md

 resource = dataset.create_static(
     file_to_upload="path/to/your/file.txt",
     payload={"title": "New static resource"},
-)  # this creates a resource with the values you specified, and instantiates a Resource
+)  # this creates a static resource with the values you specified, and instantiates a Resource

 # to create a remote resource from an url
 resource = dataset.create_remote(
     payload={"url": "http://example.com/file.txt", "title": "New remote resource"},
-)  # this creates a resource with the values you specified, and instantiates a Resource
+)  # this creates a remote resource with the values you specified, and instantiates a Resource
 ```

 ### Advanced features